Code-for-Miami/code-for-miami.github.io/README.md

     - metadata object key is the name of the Markdown file

 ## Deploying
-1. Make sure to compile css
+1. Make sure to compile css by running `harp compile`
 2. Create a commit in the `dev` branch
 3. run `./deploy.sh`
 4. All done